Nice-2002/SalesforceHustler/README.md

 # SalesforceHustler

-- **Problem Statement:** Write a method to reverse a string without using any inbuilt methods or functions in Apex.
+- **Problem Statement:** Create an LWC component to show a list of records with inline editing (similar to the standard datatable) and save changes in bulk..

-- Refer to **ReverseAString** class for the soulution.
+- Refer to **AccountController** class and **inlineEditAccounts** lwc component for the solution.